airo-ugent/airo-ros/README.md

 ## Using this repo

 As always, once you have built the packages you need to make them available to ROS by "sourcing" the environment.
 From the `ROS/` folder, run `source install/setup.bash`.
-Now you can run `ros2 pkg list` and you should see the local packages in the list, indicating that they can be used by ROS.
+Now you can run `ros2 pkg list` and you should see the local packages in the list, indicating that ROS can use them.

 ### Use cases
 This repo supports a number main use cases.
 Most of these will leverage Moveit2 for planning, collision checking etc.